On the similarity of restriction of the operator to an invariant subspace: Preliminaries

+In \cite{ZKH}, K. Zhu introduced a criterion to determine when two Cowen Douglas operators are similar (unitary equivalent).
+Let $T\in B(\Omega)$.
+A holomorphic function $\gamma:\Omega\rightarrow \mathcal{H}$, $\gamma(w)$ in the fiber $E_T(w)$, is said to be a spanning holomorphic cross-section for $E_{T}$, if $\overline{span}\{\gamma(w):w\in\Omega\}=\mathcal{H}$.
+The main results of \cite{ZKH} proved that every Hermitian holomorphic vector bundle corresponding to the Cowen-Douglas operator has a spanning holomorphic cross-section and the similarity or unitary equivalent of the Cowen-Douglas operator can be described by it.

-In fact, Cowen-Douglas operators with index one contain a large number of weighted backward shift operators.
+We know that Cowen-Douglas operators with index one contain a large number of weighted backward shift operators.
 The following well-known theorem, given by A. L. Shields, describes the equivalent condition for the similarity of two weighted shift operators. \begin{thm} \cite{SAL} Let $S$ and $T$ be weighted shift operators with non-zero weight sequences $\{\upsilon_{n}\}_{n=0}^{\infty}$ and $\{\omega_{n}\}_{n=0}^{\infty}$, respectively.
 Then $S\sim_{s}T$ if and only if there exist real numbers $m$ and $M$, such that

 \end{thm}